Kegs lined up against the wall, c. 1980s (VHD)

 I had expected there to be more of a discussion about the safety of neglected sites and construction sites, but instead the media and courts have focused on the hoarding.
 Perhaps some initiatives are in train, but after two years of waiting, I’m not hopeful.

-brick pile _Yet another type of brick: 3 hole extruded_
+_Yet another type of brick: 3 hole extruded_What could be done?

 This isn’t meant to be a comprehensive list.
 That would require a building industry-wide response.
 But there hasn’t been one.